Phantom Baby Cries: A Normal, But Bizarre, Phenomenon - Baby Chick

 Share

-Have you ever woken up in the middle of the night after hearing a cry and rushed frantically to your baby only to find them sleeping peacefully?
-How about swearing that you’ve heard your baby’s voice while in the shower?
-Or in a large crowd?
-Let us reassure you, you are not losing your marbles!
+Have you ever woken up in the middle of the night after hearing a cry and rushed frantically to your baby, only to find them sleeping peacefully?
+How about swearing that you’ve heard your baby’s voice while in the shower or in a large crowd?
+Let us reassure you—you are not losing your marbles!

-This phenomenon is called the “phantom cry” and is a very common maternal experience.
+This phenomenon is called the “phantom cry” and is a common maternal experience.
 Rest assured, you are not alone.

 Even if you hear your baby’s voice when they clearly weren’t calling out, you are not alone in experiencing this phenomenon.
 And you are not going crazy!

 The concept of the phantom cry illustrates that sometimes unexplainable things happen when it comes to parenting.
 As pediatricians, we want to encourage you to reach out for help if you feel overwhelmed.
-If the phantom cries start to interfere with your daily life and prevent you from getting sleep, taking care of your baby, or performing your essential daily activities, please do not hesitate to talk to your doctor.
+If the phantom cries start interfering with your daily life and prevent you from getting sleep, taking care of your baby, or performing your essential daily activities, please do not hesitate to talk to your doctor.

 Was this article helpful?